BDC Hamburger Icon

 Estée Lauder

 In 2022, Estée Lauder announced a goal to transition its global corporate vehicle fleet to electric by 2030.
-The company constructed solar arrays at its facilities in the U.S., United Kingdom, Canada and Switzerland.
+The company constructed solar arrays at its facilities in the U.S., the United Kingdom, Canada, Switzerland, Belgium and Japan.
 It also purchases wind power from a wind farm in Oklahoma.
 It is part of the U.S. Department of Energy’s Better Plants program, which improves energy efficiency in factories and other industrial settings.
 It is investing in energy-efficient buildings for all new facility construction and has achieved zero industrial waste-to-landfill for all global manufacturing, distribution and research sites.

 Google